cprocino/Q1_notebook/README.md

 ![Screenshot 2022-10-20 151917](https://user-images.githubusercontent.com/71406784/197039309-ab076236-4df8-412e-a40a-db3ead918f97.png)

 the problems of this for me was mainly procrastination as i had the skills to do every thing but it looked imposing to start.
 Next time i will just start and go.

+# reflection
+This was the first quarter of Engineering 3 and it was much harder than previous years but i have grown with the challange and would have liked to tell myself in the beggining of this class to not procrastinate and to just start the work.